Skip to main content

 How Cited uses it

 Cited accounts for non-determinism by running prompts multiple times per platform and aggregating before reporting.
 Dashboard metrics are based on aggregated data, not single runs.
-The Cited Index achieves statistical stability through large sample sizes (253 brands across 185 queries).
 See Non-determinism for practical guidance on interpreting metric movements.